What We Know About Wan 2.6 After the Official Launch

 Wan 2.6-r2v (Reference to Video)

+This model stands out because it directly addresses one of the hardest problems in generative video: continuity.
 The ability to reuse characters across scenes—or even multiple characters in the same scene—points toward longer-term creative use cases such as series, branded content, and recurring digital characters.

 Wan 2.6 Image

-To better understand how Wan 2.6 model performs in real creative scenarios, I ran a small, controlled test using the same image-to-video prompt and the same reference image across Sora 2, Veo 3.1, and Wan 2.6.
+To better understand how Wan 2.6 AI model performs in real creative scenarios, I ran a small, controlled test using the same image-to-video prompt and the same reference image across Sora 2, Veo 3.1, and Wan 2.6.

 The purpose was not to rank the models, but to observe how each system interprets identical inputs, particularly in terms of motion logic, reference consistency, and cinematic structure.